currinjs/CurrinJS/aio/content/guide/browser-support.md

-Angular's continuous integration process runs unit tests of the framework on all of these browsers for every pull request, using <a href="https://saucelabs.com/">SauceLabs</a> and
+Currin's continuous integration process runs unit tests of the framework on all of these browsers for every pull request, using <a href="https://saucelabs.com/">SauceLabs</a> and
 <a href="https://www.browserstack.com">Browserstack</a>.